 3. Use the Rear Exit

 One simple way to safely socially distance is to avoid interactions with bus drivers by exiting or entering the vehicle through the rear doors.
-Drivers, who encounter commuters all day, are still the most likely individuals on the vehicle to be infected, according to Dr. Freedman, who recommends following the six-feet-apart rule with bus (and train) operators at all times.
+Drivers, who encounter commuters all day are the most likely people on the vehicle to be infected, says Dr. Freedman, who recommends following the six-feet-apart rule with bus (and train) operators at all times.

 4. Wear a Mask

 Whenever you're out and about on public transit, wear a mask and avoid touching your eyes, nose and mouth, Elizabeth Scott, PhD, associate dean and professor of biology at Simmons University and an expert in home and community hygiene, tells LIVESTRONG.com.
 She also recommends sporting glasses or goggles to reduce the impulse to touch your peepers.
 By doing so, you help lower your risk of the virus reaching them via droplets and aerosols.

 Masking up is required for everyone on public transport — that includes people who are fully vaccinated, per CDC guidelines.